 \subsubsection{\textbf{Impact of Augmentations}}

-Firstly, we begin by evaluating the impact of augmentations on certified accuracy by comparing models without augmentations (GCN) and those with augmentations (JacAug, FAEAug, and SimAug).
-When certifying edge deletion robustness ($r_d$), all three augmentations improve certified accuracy across all datasets (Table~\ref{tab:certify_rd}).
-For instance, in the Citeseer dataset, when the attacker deletes 20 edges ($r_d=20$), the certified accuracy improves from $51.7\%$ (GCN) to $58.2\%$ (GCN+JacAug), $55.8\%$ (GCN+FAEAug), and $60.8\%$ (GCN+SimAug).
+Firstly, we begin by evaluating the impact of augmentations on certified accuracy by comparing models without augmentations (SparseSmooth) and those with augmentations (JacAug, FAEAug, and SimAug).
+When certifying edge deletion ($r_d$), all three augmentations improve certified accuracy across all datasets (Table~\ref{tab:certify_rd}).
+When the attacker deletes 20 edges ($r_d=20$) on the Citeseer dataset, the certified accuracy improves from $51.7\%$ (SparseSmooth) to $58.2\%$ (+JacAug), $55.8\%$ (+FAEAug), and $60.8\%$ (+SimAug).
 Similar improvements are observed across the Cora-ML and PubMed datasets.

-Moreover, more significant improvements can be observed when certifying $r_a$ with a high noise level of $p_+$ (as shown in Table~\ref{tab:certify_ra}).
-Notably, the GCN+SimAug achieves at least $70.0\%$ certified accuracy when $r_a=20$.
+Moreover, more significant improvements can be observed when certifying $r_a$ with a high noise level of $p_+$ (Table~\ref{tab:certify_ra} and Figure~\ref{fig:analyze_and_certify}).
+Notably, the AuditVotes (SimAug) achieves at least $70.0\%$ certified accuracy when $r_a=20$.
 More specifically, SimAug improves the certified accuracy by $382.3\%$ and $408.6\%$ in the Citeseer and Cora-ML datasets.
 Note that this parameter is essential for certifying against realistic attacks that tend to add edges (Figure~\ref{fig:edge_change}).
-The certified accuracy of vanilla GCN drops below $15.0\%$ due to its low model accuracy.
+The certified accuracy with vanilla GCN drops below $15.0\%$ due to its low model accuracy.
 The noise $p_+$ breaks the pattern of the graph, such as the homophily, and the GCN corrupts.
 Furthermore, the computation memory requirement increases sharply due to the graph density increasing and causes out-of-memory (OOM), especially in the PubMed dataset.
 In contrast, our augmentations adaptively adjust the graph's sparsity (Figure~\ref{fig:e_sparsity}), significantly mitigating these issues.
 As shown in Table~\ref{tab:Stats_aug}, our augmentations restore the smoothed graph to the original graph with high reconstruction AUC over $0.80$.
 Moreover, the augmentations not only recover the homophily but also enhance the homophily.
 These results underscore the effectiveness of our proposed augmentations in pre-processing the smoothed graphs.